GarlGuo/wentao-homepage/content/publication/cd-grab/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In Thirty-Seventh Annual Conference on Neural Information Processing Systems
+publication: Thirty-Seventh Annual Conference on Neural Information Processing Systems
 publication_short: In NeurIPS'23

 abstract: Recent research on online Gradient Balancing (GraB) has revealed that there exist permutation-based example orderings that are guaranteed to outperform random reshuffling (RR).
 Whereas RR arbitrarily permutes training examples, GraB leverages stale gradients from prior epochs to order examples — achieving a provably faster convergence rate than RR.
 However, GraB is limited by design.
 While it demonstrates an impressive ability to scale-up training on centralized data, it does not naturally extend to modern distributed ML workloads.
 We therefore propose Coordinated Distributed GraB (CD-GraB), which uses insights from prior work on kernel thinning to translate the benefits of provably faster permutation-based example ordering to distributed settings.
 With negligible overhead, CD-GraB exhibits a linear speedup in convergence rate over centralized GraB and outperforms baselines empirically, including distributed RR, on a variety of benchmark tasks.